When is Bluebird Backcountry open?

 Will food and drink options be offered on site?

-For the 2020/21 season, we’ve partnered with a ton of local brands for tasty on-mountain offerings, including Patter Bars, Umpqua Oats, KeenOne, Wild Barn, Alpine Start, Kate’s Real Food (based just north of us in Wyoming), and The Moose, Kremmling’s #1 stop for breakfast burritos.
-We’ve also partnered with the Kremmling Mercantile for sourcing goods straight to Kremmling.
+For the 2021/22 season, we’ll continue to partner with a ton of local brands for tasty on-mountain offerings, including Patter Bars, Umpqua Oats, KeenOne, Wild Barn, Alpine Start, Kate’s Real Food (based just north of us in Wyoming), and Steamboat’s #1 stop for breakfast burritos.

 Potable water is available on site.
 Guests can refill personal water bottles at the base area as well as at the Perch mid-mountain warming hut.